szhou0202/TRS_timing/README.md

-This code is adapted from TRSVote.
-It was noted in that repository though that this code should not be used in real life :sob:.
-Why is is that this can't be used?
+This code is adapted from [TRSVote](https://github.com/airlanggasusanto/TRS-Vote).